vacary/docker/README.md

 ## The images

-We currently offer nine images.
+We currently offer five images.

 ### Application images

-Most end-users are probably looking for the `stable`, `stable-ppa` or `dolfin-adjoint` images:
+Most end-users are probably looking for the `stable` or `dolfin-adjoint` images:

 * `stable`: This image provides the most recent release of FEniCS and is recommended for users who need the latest versions of PETSc, SLEPc, petsc4py and slepc4py.

-* `stable-ppa`: This image provides the most recent release of FEniCS and is recommended for most users.
-It contains the current stable FEniCS binaries from the official PPA.

 * `dolfin-adjoint`: Identical to `stable`, but also includes dolfin-adjoint.